-To sum up, hyperbolic curve model fits very well to the empirical cumulative delay distributions.
-By using hyperbolic curves to model the cumulative distributions, instead of storing a cumulative distribution curve, we store the value of $\alpha$ in the lookup table as a function of the mean packet size and offered load.
+To sum up, instead of storing a cumulative distribution curve, we store the value of $\alpha$ in the lookup table as a function of the mean packet size and offered load.
 We use the same indexing and interpolation techniques to compute the cumulative delay distribution for typical packet size and offered load as we did to compute link throughput.
 The value of $\alpha$ corresponding to each combination of mean packet size and link offered load listed in the indexing sequences is stored in the lookup table.
 Before interpolation, four cumulative delay distributions are first computed according to the $\alpha$ values of adjacent indexed packet sizes and offered loads in the lookup table.
 Then, linear 2-dimension interpolations are applied on these cumulative distributions to compute the cumulative delay distribution for the given mean packet size and link offered load.